-Due to the level of administrative burden, it is recommended that Council does not apply the code of competitive conduct to its business units in 2022/2023.
+Due to the level of administrative burden, it is recommended that Council does not apply the code of competitive conduct to its business units in 2023/2024.

-Statement of Estimated Financial Position 2021/2022
+Statement of Estimated Financial Position 2022/2023

 Section 205 of the Local Government Regulation 2012 requires the CEO to present Council with a Statement of Estimated Financial Position at the annual budget meeting.
-This Statement, comprising of a Statement of Estimated Income and Expenditure, Estimated Statement of Financial Position and Estimated Statement of Cash Flows, is at Attachment 2 and shows the estimated financial results for the Council at 30 June 2022.
+This Statement, comprising of a Statement of Estimated Income and Expenditure, Estimated Statement of Financial Position and Estimated Statement of Cash Flows, is shown in the 2023 Forecast Column of the Long-Term Financial Plan and is based on the 2022-23 amended budget, identified potential variations are noted below.